alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Bug Fixes:**
 -   Orgs with multi-currency enabled can now add currency rollup and currency formula fields to the datatable
 -   The edit picklist dropdown will overflow the displayed table if necessary (Only if the Table Height attribute is not set)
+-   The dropdown picklist values when editing will show the picklist labels instead of the picklist API names (The selected edit prior to selecting Save will show as the API name)

 ## 06/13/21 -  Eric Smith -    Version 3.2.3
 **Updates:**